Introduction

 let counter = text(15);

-also takes an argument used to describe its contents.
+Sweet!
+Like button, text also takes an argument used to describe its contents.
 Since we are just getting started, let’s

-simply hardcode 15
+simply hardcode 15 for now.

 The Layout